Algorithmic aspects of immersibility and embeddability: Introduction

 In this paper we discuss, mainly in the case $N=\mathbb{R}^n$ (or, equivalently, $S^n$), whether these classifications can actually be performed algorithmically given some finite data representing the pair of manifolds.
 This has consequences not only for computational topology but also for geometry.

 In several papers, Gromov emphasized that topological existence results do not directly enable us to understand the geometric object that is supposed to exist.
-Indeed, the eversion of the sphere took quite a while to make explicit (and is now visible in several nice animations).
+Indeed, the eversion of the sphere took quite a while to make explicit (but can now be observed in several nice animations).
 A basic question is: how complicated are embeddings or immersions, when they exist?

-In \cite{CDMW}, an analogous problem was studied in the case of cobordism, which, since Thom, has had a similar structure.
-In that case, we showed that the problem has an at worst slightly superlinear solution, if it has one at all, with respect to a natural measure of the complexity of the manifold.
-In contrast, in the setting of immersion and embedding, there is no computable upper bound to the complexity of solutions.
+In \cite{CDMW}, an analogous problem was studied in the case of cobordism, which was reduced to homotopy theory in a similar way by the work of Thom.
+In that case, we showed that if a nullcobordism exists, its complexity can be made at worst slightly superlinear with respect to a natural measure of the complexity of the manifold.

-\begin{cor} Consider smooth $m$-manifolds $M$ with sectional curvature $\lvert K \rvert \leq 1$ and injectivity radius $\geq 1$.
-By results of Cheeger and Gromov, this gives a bound on the amount of topological information per unit volume.
-Therefore, there is a function $F_c(V)$ such that any such $M$ has an immersion whose second fundamental form has norm bounded by $F_c(\vol M)$.
-On the other hand, if $c \leq m/4$ and is even, $F_c(V)$ is not bounded by any computable function. \end{cor}
+In contrast, in the setting of immersion and embedding, there is sometimes no computable upper bound to the complexity of solutions.
+Consider smooth $m$-manifolds $M$ with sectional curvature $\lvert K \rvert \leq 1$ and injectivity radius $\geq 1$; we say such manifolds have \emph{bounded local geometry}.
+By results of Cheeger and Gromov, these bounds guarantee that the manifold doesn't have ``too much topology'' per unit volume, and volume can therefore be used as a measure of complexity.
+In particular, for every $V$, there are finitely many diffeomorphism types of manifolds of bounded local geometry and volume at most $V$.
+By taking the maximum over a finite set of manifolds-up-to-small-deformation, we get a function $F_{m,c}(V)$ such that any such smooth manifold $M$, if immersible in $\mathbb{R}^{m+c}$, has an immersion whose bilipschitz constant and norm of the second derivative are bounded by $F_{m,c}(\vol M)$.